 All in all, 2023 will be the year for organizations to optimize deliveries by motivating and equipping their internal talent with the right skills and resources.

 In 2022, several organizations accelerated their efforts to become diverse and inclusive employers.
-However, there is still a long way to go.
+But there is a long way to go.

 Most HR teams focus their DEI efforts on the recruiting stage.
-But, 2023 will be the year to map out diversity and inclusion initiatives across the employee lifecycle.
+But we believe, 2023 will be the year to map out diversity and inclusion initiatives across the employee lifecycle.
 Making it a top HR trend for this year.

 There exist plenty of opportunities for DEI initiatives to be implemented across key employee moments: from onboarding, development, and performance appraisal to creating positive everyday experiences.
 However, these will have to start with setting the right DEI metrics that can guide an accurate understanding of diversity, inclusion, and overall employee satisfaction within the organization.